 \subsubsection{Loss}

-We optimize our model using the loss defined in equation \ref{eq7}, which jointly achieves ASCK distillation among partial videos and predicts the semantic label for the videos.
+As shown in Fig. \ref{fig:overallframework}, we first train RACK-RGB and RACK-flow subnetworks separately.
+Then, we obtain final predictions via the fusion module.
+The RACK-RGB and RACK-flow share the same structure and loss. {Taking} an example of RACK-RGB, we optimize our model using the loss defined in equation \ref{eq8}, which jointly achieves ASCK distillation and early action-semantic predictions.

-where $L_D$ denotes the layer-wise knowledge distillation loss built with MSE and MMD loss as done in \cite{wang2019progressive}. $L_C$ denotes the overall classification loss, including a classification loss of the teacher network $L_{CT}$ and a classification loss of the student network $L_{CS}$. $CE(\cdot)$ denotes the standard cross-entropy loss between the predictions ${\widehat y_{i*}}$ and the groundtruth ${y_i}$, where ${\widehat y_{is}}$ or ${\widehat y_{it}}$ is the prediction of the student or teacher network.
+where {$Q$ denotes the number of stacked DGC layers. ${F_{l*}}$ denotes the feature map of the student or teacher network at the $l$-th GC or DGC layer.} $L_D$ denotes the layer-wise knowledge distillation loss built with MSE and MMD as done in \cite{wang2019progressive}. $L_C$ denotes the overall classification loss, including a classification loss of the teacher network $L_{CT}$ and a classification loss of the student network $L_{CS}$. $CE(\cdot)$ denotes the standard cross-entropy loss between the prediction ${\widehat y_{i*}}$ and the groundtruth ${y_i}$, where ${\widehat y_{is}}$ and ${\widehat y_{it}}$ are predictions of the student or teacher network, respectively.